arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ---
-title: 'Getting Started with RS-485 on the Opta™'
+title: 'Getting Started with RS-485 on the Arduino Opta™'
-description: "Learn how to make use of the RS-485 communication interface on the Arduino Opta™"
+description: "Learn how to make use of the RS-485 communication interface on the Arduino Opta™."
 difficulty: beginner
 tags:
   - Getting started